1901 Col. J.W. Eddy and the Creation of Angels Flight®

 The alternative to the Moreland’s selling to the City was condemnation — to allow the City to “improve” Bunker Hill with “urban renewal.”
 Condemnation is the same as “taking by eminent domain.”
 After the City’s redevelopment agency forced the Morelands to sell the private Railway to the City in 1962, the City then hired another private entity to run it.
 The City made Sidney Smith — of the Oliver & Williams Elevator Company -- operator of the Railway.
 The Oliver & Williams Elevator Company ran the Railway from 1962 to 1969 and was the Railway’s sixth private operator.
 While Sidney Smith and his company ran the Railway in the 1960s, Bunker Hill’s old buildings were demolished all around it.

 So, the Angels Flight® Railway Foundation was created.
 The Foundation stepped up and assumed the rights and obligations of the Bunker Hill developer with respect to the little Railway.
-The Railway Foundation became the seventh private operator of Angels Flight.
-From the time of its gala reopening on February 24, 1996, Angels Flight has continued in private operation.
+The Railway Foundation became the seventh private operator of Angels Flight® with a gala reopening on February 24, 1996.